-The European Crowdfunding Network (ECN) abides to a number of core objectives including the promotion of the highest ethical and professional standards within the crowdfunding industry in Europe.
-ECN members represent a wide range of industry actors pursuing a variety of business models and strategies around crowdfunding.
-It is part of the ECN’s objectives to provide an adequate self-regulatory framework to its members and as part of that the ECN is publishing the following guiding principles as its Code of Conduct for observation and application by its members and the European crowdfunding industry at large.
+The European Crowdfunding Network (EUROCROWD) abides to a number of core objectives including the promotion of the highest ethical and professional standards within the crowdfunding industry in Europe.
+EUROCROWD members represent a wide range of industry actors pursuing a variety of business models and strategies around crowdfunding.
+It is part of the EUROCROWD’s objectives to provide an adequate self-regulatory framework to its members and as part of that the EUROCROWD is publishing the following guiding principles as its Code of Conduct for observation and application by its members and the European crowdfunding industry at large.

 The aim of the Code of Conduct is to:

-- State the principles of ethical behaviour that the ECN and its members shall abide by
+- State the principles of ethical behaviour that the EUROCROWD and its members shall abide by

 - Assert a collective view that high and professional standards of commercial and social honour are just and equitable principals worth promoting and abiding by

-- Provide the basis for consideration of and dealing with lapses in professional conduct within the ECN
+- Provide the basis for consideration of and dealing with lapses in professional conduct within EUROCROWD

 - Provide transparency on business models and industry data